MicrosoftDocs/windows-itpro-docs/mdop/appv-v5/app-v-51-supported-configurations.md

 The following table lists the operating systems that are supported for the App-V 5.1 client installation.

+> [!NOTE]
-**Note:** With the Windows 10 Anniversary release (aka 1607 version), the App-V client is in-box and will block installation of any previous version of the App-V client
+> With the Windows 10 Anniversary release (aka 1607 version), the App-V client is in-box and will block installation of any previous version of the App-V client

 <table>
 <colgroup>